Solving 5 Big Data Governance Challenges in the Enterprise

 Unstructured data contains many quality dimensions.
 Governance should account for every point of potential failure in data assets.
 This includes risks like sensor signal loss, noise, and incorrect data defaults.

-2. Context is mandatory
+4. Context is Critical

 An effective big data governance framework requires real-time profiling, quality, and business context.
 A symbiotic relationship between governance and quality technologies is the key to success.